 The Future of SharePoint virtual event

 Please join us on May 4, 2016 for a live online event to celebrate SharePoint 2016 and unveil our vision and roadmap for the future of SharePoint.
 See Jeff Teper, CVP for OneDrive and SharePoint, outline our vision and future plans for SharePoint and OneDrive for Business—both on-premises and in the cloud with Office 365.
 Following the keynote will be a number of sessions detailing the new innovations along with sneak peek demos of what’s coming.
-Whether you are an executive, IT pro, developer or SharePoint user, we have a lot to share and hope you’ll be part of this historic moment and register today.

 Resources to help you get started with SharePoint Server 2016